star-39/moe-sticker-bot/README.md

 <!-- ![スクリーンショット 2022-02-12 003746](https://user-images.githubusercontent.com/75669297/153621406-16a619a8-e897-4857-947b-7d41e88fddcb.png) -->
 <img width="511" alt="スクリーンショット 2022-03-24 19 58 09" src="https://user-images.githubusercontent.com/75669297/159902095-fefbcbbf-1c5e-4c3e-9e55-eb28b48567e0.png">

+> This project is undergoing a complete rewrite to golang due to python-telegram-bot's countless problems.
+No new python code will be commited.
+Completion date is unknown, probably before June.
+This python version will be re-branched after go version is published to master brach.

 ## Deployment
 ### Deploy with pre-built containers